DavesCodeMusings/school-coding-lab/docs/rpi/fleet/Fleet-HOWTO.md

 Note anything not working and troubleshoot as needed.

+>Remember, for any method other than serial cable, the remote machine first needs to be attached to the PiFi access point.

 ## Connecting Your Fleet of Student Developer Workstations
 With the PiFi access point now up and running, you can begin changing the WiFi connections for the rest of the Raspberry Pis to use the PiFi SSID and password.
 This will ensure the Raspberry Pis can interact with each other, but not connect to sites outside of the classroom.

-With Ansible installed on the PiFi device and all of the student workstations connected to it, you can automate any changes that need to be made.
-But there are some limitations due to not being connected to the internet.
-This deficit is particuarly evident when trying to install software packages from Raspberry Pi OS repositories.
+Any further changes to the Raspberry Pi development workstations can be automated using Ansible playbooks run from a central location (e.g. the PiFi access point.)
+That is the advantage of automation.
+It reduces the repetative tasks performed on multiple machines.

 ## Reconnecting to the Internet
-With the Raspberry Pi in access point mode, there's no connection the the internet.
+With the PiFi in access point mode, there's no connection the the internet.
+This can cause a problem when trying to do things like installing new software.
 But, the old _preconfigured_ connection set up by Raspberry Pi Imager still exists.
 If you need to switch back, you can.
 To see what mode you're in and switch between them, use the example commands shown below.

 ```
 admin@pifi:~$ nmcli connection